 Methods for Change is a new project highlighting the value of social sciences methodologies to the wider world.
 It aims to showcase innovative research methods that facilitate social transformation and to demonstrate the benefits social sciences research can bring across a range of sectors.

 This article by the Methods for Change team – Amy Barron, Alison Browne, Ulrike Ehgartner, Sarah Marie Hall and Laura Pottinger – outlines the importance of social science methodologies and how the project will seek to draw out innovative methods for the benefit of non-academic sectors.

-Blog post and The University of Manchester
+Blog, Methods for Change and The University of Manchester

 In April 2020, a new Aspect funded project, Methods for Change, was launched at the University of Manchester.
 Developed and led by Dr Alison Browne and Dr Sarah Marie Hall, and together with Dr Amy Barron, Dr Laura Pottinger and Dr Ulrike Ehgartner, it seeks to amplify methodologies developed by social scientists to research pressing societal issues, and to make a case for their wider application beyond academia.
 The project will collate innovative and transformative social science methods, and demonstrate how they could be used to create change in diverse, non-academic contexts.

 Reflecting on cutting edge research within the social sciences and humanities at the University of Manchester and Aspect partner institutions, the project will translate these methods into written, audio-visual and creative guides which will be shared with industry, business, the charity sector and a range of academic and non-academic stakeholders.
 Each output will include examples of how the different methods can be used in different settings.